RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

     return jsonify(result)
 ```
 Currently, the verify flag is set to `False`, as there is no secure connection to the site yet, which obviously has to be changed.
-What the code above does is, based on the method, it will send a package with corresponding information to the corresponding URL, and return the result of that request back to the client who originally sent the request.
+What the code above does is, based on the method, send a package with corresponding information to the corresponding URL, and return the result of that request back to the client who originally sent the request.

 ## Plugin Marketplace
 In order to allow users to more easily take advantage of Hestia's versatility, a *marketplace* will be constructed to host plugin files, and let users both browse and install plugins onto their own Hestia controller.
 The marketplace will consist of both a front-end, user oriented design to search for and browse plugins, and a back-end database that will store the data as a relational database and associated files.